On Hardness and Approximation of Broadcasting in Structured Graphs: Introduction

 \subsection{Contribution}

 Our contributions in this paper are as follows.
 In a nutshell, we tighten the frontier between the tractable and intractable cases of the \telebr problem.

-\begin{itemize} \item We prove that \telebr is NP-Complete in two of the simplest sparse graph families: \emph{$k$-cycle graphs} (Theorem~\ref{Theorem:HardnessKCylce}) and \emph{$k$-path graphs} (Theorem~\ref{Theorem:HardnessKPath}).
+\begin{itemize} \item We prove that \telebr is NP-Complete in two of the simplest sparse graph families: \emph{\kcycle graphs} (Theorem~\ref{Theorem:HardnessKCylce}) and \emph{\kpath graphs} (Theorem~\ref{Theorem:HardnessKPath}).
 Both families have been studied in the broadcasting literature, yet their complexity status remained open.
-Our hardness results also imply hardness for broader classes, including series–parallel graphs (SP-graphs), for which no hardness was previously known.
+Our hardness results also imply hardness for broader classes, including series–parallel graphs (SP-graphs), for which no hardness was previously known. \item We design efficient polynomial-time approximation schemes (EPTASs) for both \kcycle graphs (Corollary~\ref{Corol:PTASkCycle}) and \kpath graphs (Corollary~\ref{Coro:PTASKPath}).
+To the best of our knowledge, these are the first known graph families for which \telebr admits both a hardness result and a matching EPTAS, highlighting their role as boundary cases between tractability and intractability.
+Our EPTASs extend naturally to the multi-source setting.

-\item We design polynomial-time approximation schemes (PTAS) for both $k$-cycle graphs (Corollary~\ref{Corol:PTASkCycle}) and $k$-path graphs (Corollary~\ref{Coro:PTASKPath}).
-To the best of our knowledge, these are the first graph families for which \telebr admits both a hardness result and a matching PTAS, highlighting their role as boundary cases between tractability and intractability. \item We present a polynomial-time algorithm for optimal broadcasting in graphs of bounded bandwidth (Theorem~\ref{Th:BandWidthMain}).
-This result generalizes several known tractable cases, such as chains of rings and related structures.
-Notably, \telebr is among the few problems exhibiting a complexity gap between graphs of bounded bandwidth (where the problem is tractable) and graphs of bounded pathwidth (where the problem is NP-hard).
-In particular, $k$-cycle and $k$-path graphs both have pathwidth~2 but unbounded bandwidth, placing them precisely on the intractable side of this gap.
+\item We present a polynomial-time algorithm for optimal broadcasting in graphs of bounded cutwidth (Theorem~\ref{Th:BandWidthMain}).
+This result generalizes several previously known tractable cases, such as necklace graphs (chains of rings) and related structures~\cite{harutyunyan2023chainring}, and also applies to the multi-source setting.
+Since graphs of bounded bandwidth also have bounded cutwidth, ~\cite{chung1997spectral}, our result further implies tractability for graphs of bounded bandwidth.

+Notably, \telebr is among the few problems exhibiting a complexity gap between graphs of bounded cutwidth (where the problem is tractable) and graphs of bounded pathwidth (where the problem is NP-hard~\cite{tale2024double}).
+In particular, \kcycle and \kpath graphs both have pathwidth~2 but unbounded cutwidth, placing them precisely on the intractable side of this gap.

+\item We present a $\apxsplit$-approximation algorithm for \telebr on split graphs (Theorem~\ref{Th:SplitMain}), improving over the known factor~2 bound~\cite{HarutyunyanHSplit23}.
+Together with our tractability results for bounded-cutwidth graphs and hardness results for sparse families, this places split graphs as an intermediate structural class.
+The algorithm applies to both single-source and multi-source settings, the latter known as being APX-hard~\cite{JansenM95}.

 \end{itemize}